yliu634/abseil-cpp/README.md

 cmake .. -DCMAKE_INSTALL_PREFIX=../include/abseil-cpp
 make && make install

-when you compile your .cpp file including <absl/hash/hash.h>, you are supposed to link that with the other three libraries like:
+Whenever you compile your .cpp files including "absl/hash/hash.h", you are supposed to link that with the other three libraries like:
 LDFLAGS = -L./include/abseil-cpp/lib -labsl_hash -labsl_city -labsl_low_level_hash

 ## Table of Contents